woocommerce/qit-documentation/docs/using-qit/running-tests-dashboard.md

 ## Why use the dashboard?

-- **Non-Technical Access:** Team members not comfortable with the CLI can still manage tests and review results.
+- **Non-technical access:** Team members not comfortable with the CLI can still manage tests and review results.
-- **On-Demand Testing:** Quickly rerun tests after making changes without setting up a local environment.
+- **On-demand testing:** Quickly rerun tests after making changes without setting up a local environment.
-- **Unified Interface:** All test management and result review happen in one place, integrated with the WooCommerce Marketplace workflow.
+- **Unified interface:** All test management and result review happen in one place, integrated with the WooCommerce Marketplace workflow.

 ## Next steps